ILAE Logo

 Benign paroxysmal torticollis

 Benign paroxysmal torticollis is considered a migraine variant of infancy and early childhood.
 Attacks of retro-, lateral or torticollis may last minutes to hours.
 The infant may have associated pallor, vomiting and appear distressed.
 Older children may have ataxia.
 In later childhood affected individuals may develop migraine.
-Rare cases have been associated with mutations in the CACNA1A gene.
+Rare cases have been associated with pathogenic variants in the CACNA1A gene.

 Benign paroxysmal vertigo